A Confession

 FAQ (Mostly Honest)

 Why didn’t you just set up SSH?
 They gave me SSH.
 After I’d already fixed everything.
-You work with the door they give you, even if that door is FTP, and even if they install a better door the day after you’re done.
+You work with the door they give you, even if they install a better door the day after you’re done.

 You uploaded a web shell to production?
 A temporary one.
-For diagnostic purposes.
 Removed afterwards.
-Look, when your only access is FTP and you need to understand the server environment now, you do what the situation demands.
+When your only access is FTP and you need to understand the server environment now, you do what the situation demands.

 Isn’t this just a glorified set of curl scripts?
 Yes.
 But glorified curl scripts with guardrails, unit tests, structured logging, and documentation.
 That’s the difference between a hack and a tool.